Host a What If Dinner

-One group that created a dinner to raise funds for What If told us that they invited guests to pick tickets when they arrived that assigned them to receive meals corresponding to different income levels.
-Some ended up sitting on the floor with a small bowl of rice and a glass of water; others sat at a table with a small plate of rice and beans; others were invited to sit at a table with a filling meal.
-After the meal, they led a discussion in which guests shared their experiences eating and also talked about the reality of hunger around the world and the different ways people can help alleviate it.
+One host invited guests to pick tickets that assigned them to receive meals corresponding to different income levels.
+Some ended up sitting on the floor with a small bowl of rice and a glass of water; others sat at a table with a small plate of rice and beans; others were invited to sit at a table with a multi-course meal.
+Guests then shared their different experiences, while discussing the reality of hunger and needed solutions around the world.

-One other idea: If you can’t host a gathering at your house, what if you created a gathering with your co-workers?
-Everyone at your office could plan to pack lunches from home and eat together one day.
-After telling them about What If?’s work in Haiti, you could invite everyone to donate the equivalent of what they would have spent on eating out, and see if your employer will match all their donations.
+Instead of spending money at a restaurant one day, invite your co-workers to pack lunches from home and eat together.
+After sharing What If?’s work in Haiti, invite everyone to donate the equivalent of what they would have spent eating out.
+See if your employer will match their donations.
 The possibilities are endless!

 - 1 (8 ounce) package dry kidney beans • 4 tablespoons olive oil